stjeanp/stjeanp-mail_aliases/README.md

 This will only work if sendmail or postfix is installed on the target system.
 Please ensure that one of those packages is installed, otherwise you're going to get failures.

-Please ensure that the puppetlabs/mailalias\_core module is installed.
+Please ensure that the puppetlabs/mailalias\_core module is installed in your Puppetfile.

 ### Beginning with mail\_aliases